Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 ---
 layout: post
-title: "Reduce formatting fights with pre-commits for TwinCAT"
+title: "No more formatting fights with pre-commits for TwinCAT"
 category: twincat
 ---